 Executive Director, Learning and Innovation/ Deputy CEO

 Debra-Jane Wright joined the Health Quality Council in July 2006.
-Since that time, Debra-Jane has been involved in a variety of quality improvement initiatives, including the Reducing Waits for Breast Cancer Care Project, the Saskatchewan Chronic Disease Management Toolkit Expansion Pilot, Clinical Practice Redesign School, and the Clinical Practice Redesign Program offered through the Saskatchewan Surgical Initiative.
-She has also led the physician engagement strategy within the Accelerating Excellence Program and has served as leadership coach for teams enrolled in the Quality as Business Strategy Leadership Learning Collaborative.
+Since that time, Debra-Jane has been involved in a variety of improvement initiatives, including the Reducing Waits for Breast Cancer Care Project and the Clinical Practice Redesign Program.
+She also led the physician engagement strategy within the Accelerating Excellence Program and has served as leadership coach for teams enrolled in the Quality as Business Strategy Leadership Learning Collaborative.

 Choosing Wisely Saskatchewan Coordinator

 306-668-8810 ext 136

 Jennifer Wright joined the Health Quality Council in July 2011 as a Quality Improvement Consultant.
 During her time at HQC, she has provided coaching and facilitation support to quality improvement teams across the province.
 Jennifer has also supported the implementation of the provincial Patient and Family-Centred Care strategy and is committed to engaging patients and families in all aspects of health care.
 She became a certified Lean Leader in September 2014.